SarwarSaif/Hands-on-Hadoop/README.md

 ## Why Hadoop?
 - Now-a-days data is too big to handle through one computer as companies generate terrabytes of data per day.
-- Vertical scaling doesn't cut it
+- Databases like Oracle uses Vertical scaling which doesn't cut it.
+They have problems like:
   - Disk seek times
   - Hardware failures
   - Processing times
-- Horizontal scaling is linear
+- Horizontal scaling is linear.
+Hadoop uses clustures of computers with many many of many hard drives where they can all be seeking in parellel with all their independent disk heads.
+Don't have a single Point of Failure
 - Hadoop is not just for batch processing anymore

 <a href="https://www.section.io/blog/scaling-horizontally-vs-vertically/">Scaling Horizontally vs. Scaling Vertically</a>